[*This interview took place at New York Comic Con 2018 this past weekend!]

 AC: For me, New York is… There’s an inherent kind of oppressiveness that is easily expressed because of the verticality of the city, the overwhelming throng of humanity that is ever-present.
 I think I was describing it recently like we have this brilliant shining city built on lower and lower levels of decay.
 You know, until you get down into the sublevels of the city and it’s just this rat infested, rusting hellscape.
 I think I described it as a 1970 Buick Skylark, or one of those big Buicks, or a Cadillac where slowly parts have been replaced, over years and years and years, just trying to keep it going.
 On the outside, there are parts, like the hood is from a Ferrari, the fender is from a minivan, and on the outside, there’s incredibly eclectic collection of parts keeping it all together.
 But underneath, the undercarriage is all rusted out by salt, the pipes are leaking, there’s a rat dead in the radiator… So, that in itself becomes a character, where anywhere else, outside of a large city like this metropolis, the place is what it is.
 It’s a lot more difficult to do this kind of story, where environment is so integral to the feelings of depression and anxiety, than with a big open place.
 Does that make sense?

 BA: Absolutely.
-You also just described one of my favorite Johnny Cash songs, by the way (One Piece at a Time, 1976).
 Now, about the artwork specifically, I’ve referenced Ben Templesmith and Dave McKean when describing the aesthetic of Infidel.
 There’s this awesome dichotomy between the physical and metaphysical elements.
 How did you land on the art style for this book?